 We’ve all heard of ‘Leg Day’ and we know that people who are serious about their training break it down into body parts through the week.
 But have you ever heard of somebody embarking on ‘grip strength day’?
 I doubt it!

 But it’s not quite a silly as it sounds.
 And that’s because it appears that there is a direct relationship between grip strength and heart health.

-A strong or a week grip can actually give clues as to the likelihood of heart attack, cardiovascular disease or strokes.
+A strong or a weak grip can actually give clues as to the likelihood of heart attack, cardiovascular disease or strokes.

 Some people can be very strong yet not display a particularly powerful grip, whilst others less bodily strong can remove the lid from even the most stubborn jar.

 The benefits of a strong grip are not only practical but actually could well bring so much more to your overall health.

 Grip strength and heart health – What’s the evidence?